wlillisdev/tasty_tipples/README.md

   - [w3docs](https://www.w3docs.com/)
   - Notes & Videos from course work from [Code Institute](https://codeinstitute.net/ie/)

 ## <img src="assets/readme/thankyou_icon.png" alt="thumbs up" width="38"/> Acknowledgements
- - Special thanks to my mentor Miguel Martinez for ALL his help and guidance in the development of my final project.
+ - Special thanks to my mentor <strong>Miguel Martinez</strong> for all his help and guidance in the development of my final project & during my codeing journey.
 Special thanks to the Code Institute Tutor Support, Kasia and our regular class meetings and members of the awesome slack community.

 # <img src="assets/readme/completed_icon.png" alt="completed" width="38"/> Conclusion
-  - I would like to experiment more with Django and build some more ecommerance projects.
+  - I would like to experiment more with Django and build some more ecommerce projects.
 Overall, I learned a lot and enjoyed working with Django framework.
   - If I was to build this site again, I would spend more time on the wireframes and model designs.
-  - If it had time, I would like to have added a wishlist and and related products to the site.
+  - If it had time, I would like to have added a Wishlist and related products to the site.
   - I would also learn to make more commits during the project built.